Extending RTIO¶

 return next(channel)

-You should now be able to use artiq_ddb_template to generate your device database, and from there, compile and run experiments with your new hardware.
+to generate your device database, and from there, compile and run experiments with your new hardware.
 Congratulations!

-Merging support
+Merging support¶

 Being an open-source project, ARTIQ welcomes contributions from outside sources.
 If you have successfully integrated additional gateware or new hardware into ARTIQ, and you think this might be useful to other ARTIQ users in the community, you might consider merging support – having your additions incorporated into the canonical ARTIQ codebase.
 See this pull request for one example of such a community addition.